Yoga Therapy

 Please contact yogawithjillmanos@gmail.com if finances are a concern.

-We are willing to work with your budget and offer a sliding scale.
+We offer flexible pricing and are happy to work within your budget with a sliding scale option.